 In the Directory field, type the path; or click Browse to navigate to the directory.
 The path will be the destination folder of your Spheras Storage Director Server.
-See Figure 113 Web site content directory, for an example of a path.
+See Figure 113 Web site content directory on page 206, for an example of a path.